TU-Wien-dataLAB/Grader-Service/README.rst

 .. note::

    The labextension does not currently work with JupyterLab version ``3.4.x``.
-We are working of a fix.
+We are working on a fix.

 This repository contains the packages for the jupyter extensions and the grader service as well as grader-convert.